 This is the second post in our series on eczema.
 If you missed the first post, you can read it here.
 I am thrilled to share with you my recent interview with Dr. Michael Shannon, MD from Sea View Pediatrics.
 Dr. Shannon was my boys’ first pediatrician, and provided outstanding care to our boys during the time we lived in Orange County, California.
-You can learn more about Dr. Shannon and his practice here.
+(Dr. Shannon retired in 2017 after 45 years of practicing.
+You can read about his retirement here.)

 I have always appreciated Dr. Shannon’s balanced approach to healthcare.
 With nearly 40 years of pediatric medicine under his belt, his wisdom and expertise are based upon tremendous experience, research and a passion for the families he serves.
 His huge heart and calm demeanor put his patients (and parents) at ease.
 If there is an effective homeopathic treatment for an issue, he will try it first.